arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

 Do we need to point an end of last token?
 As we'll see next, that's usually not the case.

 We have a special word for end-of-item token: terminator, but no startinator or any similar word.
-I see some irony in this *(update: find some interesting thoughts I received about this in the comments section).*
+I see some irony in this.<br />
+*(update: find some interesting thoughts I received about this in the comments section)*

 Meanwhile, I keep using the word 'delimiter' (albeit it's maybe incorrect)